ErikVargaD/crypto-analyzer/README.md

 ![](https://github.com/ErikVargaD/crypto-analyzer/blob/main/img/historical_price.png)

 The historical price chart allows to compare the price between different cryptos, where each data point represents the maximum price of each day, in the interval established in the date filter.
-This chart can be used to establish the most dominant periods, using multiple cryptos to XXXXX
+This chart can be used to establish the most dominant periods in the market, or to compare cryptos between themselves to identify trends.

 The straight lines (not dotted) indicate the average price for each crypto in the period of time specified.
 The dotted line indicates the trend of the crypto, in the specified period of time.